abzdel/Hugging_Face_AWS_Tutorial/README.md

 Welcome to the comprehensive guide on hosting your own inference environment for Hugging Face models using Amazon SageMaker!
 Whether you're a seasoned developer or just getting started, this tutorial will walk you through the steps to effortlessly deploy and serve your models with confidence.
 By the end, you'll have a robust setup on AWS SageMaker, empowering you to seamlessly deploy your models for real-world applications.

-For our application, we'll be hosting [our own instance of Stable Cascade for text-to-image generation!](https://huggingface.co/stabilityai/stable-cascade)
+For our application, we'll be hosting [our own instance of GPT2 for text generation!](https://huggingface.co/distilbert/distilgpt2)

 ## Why Amazon SageMaker?
 Why Hugging Face?